Edydh/BuildVault/ACTION_PLAN.md

 ### 🚀 **Ready for Production**

 Your BuildVault app now provides a complete construction project management solution with:
-- Professional-grade media capture and management
+- Professional-grade media capture and management with enhanced zoom controls
-- Comprehensive project organization
+- Comprehensive project organization with intuitive folder system
+- Visual media management with actual image thumbnails
+- Smooth zoom experience for both capture and viewing
 - Reliable data backup and export
-- Intuitive user interface
+- Intuitive user interface with modern UX patterns
 - Robust error handling and recovery

-**Congratulations on building a fully functional construction project management app!** 🏗️📱✨
+**Congratulations on building a fully functional construction project management app with enhanced user experience!** 🏗️📱✨